rlkingston/IPA/README.md

 # The Current Distribution

-The current distribution (1.0.0) contains the source code, and program outputs for a successful *ab intio* phase determination experiment on a test case (PDBID 2W4M, solvent fraction 0.77).
+The current distribution (1.0.0) contains just the source code, and program outputs for a successful *ab intio* phase determination experiment on a test case (PDBID 2W4M, solvent fraction 0.77).

 Mac OS binary executables will be distributed shortly.